AskHarshit/demo_pokeapi/README.md

 This cypress project talks about Pokemon API "https://pokeapi.co/api/v2/" and here particulary GET call "https://pokeapi.co/api/v2/pokemon/{id or name}/".

+Covered Validations :
+1. Check the response status code.
+2. Check the response body contains string.
+3. Check the response body contains array of the string.
+4. Check the response body contains nested string.
+5. Check the response values are as expected.
+6. API chaining

-Below are the things kept in mind in order to complete validation:
+Below are the things kept in mind in order to complete validation for Name & ID:

-  1. For Name :
+  1. For Name : Status code, Strings, Arrays, Nested Array, API chaining
      a.
 Validate the name of a pokemon (by saving the response first and then pass it) - Parameterization

      b.
 Validate 'Moves' schema (nested json) of a pokemon

-  2. For ID :
+  3. For ID : Status code, strings, Positive & Negative Test cases
      a.
 Validated - Without providing an id

      b.
 Validated - Providing a valid id